BenjaminZYT/Volatility-Surface/README.md

 This application visualizes the volatility of call and put options for a selected ticker, providing insight into how these volatilities vary with strike price and expiration date.

 ### How to Use:
 1. Select or enter the ticker symbol of interest.
-The dropdown menu consists of tickers from the DJIA.
+The dropdown menu consists of all 30 tickers from the Dow Jones Industrial Average.
 2. Choose between a 1/2-year or 1-year period for options contracts with expiration dates within the selected range.
 3. Click "Go" to generate plots showing volatility versus strike price and expiration date.
+The "Download CSV" saves the _options_ data to your device.

 ### Important Notes:
 1. Data is sourced from Yahoo Finance, so options data for non-US markets may not be available.